ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 This is all you need to represent an item in the shopping cart.

-Now, that you have a DTO to represent the item, you need to tell Orleans how to serialize it when gooing across the network.
+Now, that you have a DTO to represent the item, you need to tell Orleans how to serialize it when going across the network.

 Normally, you would just add a `SerializableAttribute` to the class.
 However, Orleans uses protobuff serialization.
 And because of this you need to do something a little different...
 So, instead of adding a `SerializableAttribute`, you need to add a `GenerateSerializerAttribute` to the class, and a `IdAttribute` to each property to tell it the order in which the properties should be serialized.
 Like this